‘NYT’ Columnist Bret Stephens Emailed Prof. Dave Karpf & University Provost Over Tweet Calling Him A ‘Bedbug’

 Thompson wasn’t being figurative or metaphorical: there really are bedbugs in the New York Times newsroom.
 The critters, which have bedeviled New Yorkers and visitors for years, have indeed infested the building where the newspaper is headquartered.

-GWU professor Dave Karpf, who according to his profile on the university’s website is an assistant professor in media and public affairs, noticed the tweet and tweeted a response.
+GWU professor Dave Karpf, who, according to his profile on the university’s website, is an assistant professor in media and public affairs, noticed the tweet and tweeted a response.

 “The bedbugs are a metaphor.
 The bedbugs are Bret Stephens,” he wrote.

-Later Monday afternoon, Karpf says that he got an email from Stephens, in which Stephens had CC’d Karpf’s boss, the GWU Provost.
+Later Monday afternoon, Karpf said that he got an email from Stephens, in which Stephens had CC’d Karpf’s boss, the GWU Provost.
 In a tweet, Karpf explained that he was a bit taken aback by the situation, considering that he didn’t deliberately use Stephens’ Twitter handle to alert him to the tweet, and that his (Karpf’s) tweet had gotten little attention anyway.

 “It got 9 likes and 0 retweets.
 I did not @ him.
 He does not follow me.
 He just emailed me, cc’ing my university provost.
 He is deeply offended that I called him a metaphorical bedbug,” Karpf wrote.